ricketytoc/tp/docs/UserGuide.md

 Format: `clear`

+### Import Data : `import`

+Imports a .csv file compatible with EmployeeManager into the application.
+It will overwrite the existing data stored in the application.

+* The file path must be valid, and the application must have permission to read from the file.

+Format: `import FILE_PATH`

+Examples:
+* `import C:\Data\EmployeeList.csv` imports the .csv file from the specified path.

+### Export Data : `export`

+Exports a .csv file based on the data stored in EmployeeManager into the specified path.

+* The file path must be valid, and the application must have permission to write to the directory.

+Format: `export FILE_PATH`

+Examples:
+* `export C:\Data\EmployeeList.csv` will create the .csv under the specified path.

 ### View command history : `history`

 Displays up to the last `N` valid user commands that have been executed, starting from the previous command.